-Along with essential nutrients such as potassium (K) and nitrogen (N), proper levels of the micro-nutrient boron (B) can ensure larger, better-quality bunches.
+Along with essential nutrients such as potassium (K) and nitrogen (N), reaching proper levels of the micro-nutrient boron (B) in bananas can ensure larger, better-quality bunches.
 Boron is needed for skin strength, fruit firmness, and storage life, and is required for root development and plant strength.
 When too little boron is present in the soil, this increases the likelihood of fungal diseases and reduces plants’ tolerance to environmental stresses.

 Low boron levels can occur in a wide range of soil types, but the amount typically diminishes as pH increases.
 Boron deficiency in bananas occurs most often in regions with humid climates, such as Latin America, the Caribbean, and parts of Asia.
-Banana plants remove large amounts of boron from the soil each year, so growers in these areas should test their soil regularly to determine the correct pH level and make adjustments as needed.
+Banana plants remove large amounts of boron from the soil each year, so growers in these areas should test their soil regularly to determine the correct pH level and adjust as needed.

-Symptoms of boron deficiency start on the youngest leaves of the plant at the outside edges.
+Symptoms of boron deficiency in bananas start on the youngest leaves of the plant at the outside edges.
 In the early stages, leaves become chlorotic, a condition in which they produce insufficient chlorophyll, the pigment responsible for the green color of leaves.
 Chlorotic leaves can be pale, yellow, or yellow-white and later turn dark brown.

 As the problem progresses, leaves form lines at right angles to the main veins and may curl up or become deformed.
 In extreme cases, the banana’s pulp may begin to turn black, and the plant will stop growing.
 Once a plant shows signs of deficiency it usually cannot fully recover, and even though flowering may be regular, the plant will not produce fruit.